What is Umami?

 Umami is one of the five basic tastes, often described as savory or deeply satisfying.
 It comes from naturally occurring compounds like glutamates that enhance and round out flavor, making food taste fuller and more complete.
 What we recognize as richness in foods like aged cheese, mushrooms, or roasted meat is often the presence of umami at work.

+It is not a dominant flavor.
 It is the one that makes the others feel whole.

 Previous